Why a stranger's hello can do more than just brighten your day

 An advocate against human trafficking, Igoye often appears on Ugandan television.
 People who have seen her on TV often stop to greet her in public spaces.
 She enjoys the encounters even if she's never met the person before, she says: "It makes me feel good."

-In Lagos, Nigeria, psychiatrist Dr. Maymunah Yusuf Kadri is particularly aware of the role of varied social interactions in her own well-being.
+In Lagos, Nigeria, psychiatrist Dr. Maymunah Yusuf Kadiri is particularly aware of the role of varied social interactions in her own well-being.

-"Those pockets of interactions bring that humanness," says Kadri.
+"Those pockets of interactions bring that humanness," says Kadiri.
 "They bring that connection.
 They bring a view of how other people's lives are, so you're not just in your own cocoon."

 Her days are filled with conversations with people she knows and those she's meeting for the first time – with her family, her housekeeper, her driver, her gardener, the security guard at her workplace, people delivering medical supplies to the clinic where she works, old and new patients and their family members.